mynameis-the/Quantum-Proprioception/README.md

 The results must be correlated in a way that depends on the relative orientations of the measurement bases.
 By comparing the number of measurement outcomes in each base, Alice and Bob can determine the difference in the alignment of one axis with an accuracy that increases with
-$\frac{n}{n+2}$.
+$\frac{N}{N+2}$.
 By repeating this process for each axis, Alice and Bob can determine their relative orientation in three dimensions.

 ## Inputs

-The accuracy of Quantum Proprioception depends on the number n of EPR pairs that Alice and Bob share.
+The accuracy of Quantum Proprioception depends on the number $N$ of EPR pairs that Alice and Bob share.
 In the editor, you can choose this number.
-With n = 2, the theoretical fidelity is about 0.86 and with n = 10 it is about 0.96 CHK.
+With $N=2$, the theoretical fidelity is about $0.86$ and with $N=10$ it is about $0.96$<sup>[1](#References)</sup>.
 In the real world, the angle between Alice and Bob’s apparatus is unknown.
 That’s what the protocol determines.
-But in the simulation, you must enter this angle (see How to run) .
+But in the simulation, you must enter this angle (see How to run).

-Results
+## Results

-The results page of the editor displays the output of the simulation, which should be the angle you entered above.
-In the real world, however, Bob would use this angle to align his apparatus with Alice’s.
+The results page of the editor displays the output of the simulation, which should be an approximation the real angle.
+In the real world, Bob would use this angle to align his apparatus with Alice’s.

-## Using entangled states  to estimate the angle between two directions
+## Algorithm Summary

 1. Alice and Bob measure their spins in two arbitrary directions only known to each of them separately.
 2. Alice, publicly announces her measurements in the form of a sequence (a<sub>1</sub>, a<sub>2</sub>, · · · a<sub>k</sub>, · · ·), where a<sub>i</sub> = ±1.